 Melancon has led the Association in the release of two integrated reports that share a holistic view of how the AICPA, CIMA and Association come together to create value in the short- and long-term.
 This complements his service as chair of the Board of the International Integrated Reporting Council (IIRC), a global coalition of stakeholders that promotes integrated reporting as the next step in the evolution of corporate reporting.

-Melancon is also chairman of eXtensible Business Reporting Language-US (XBRL), and a founding and current board member of both the Global Accounting Alliance (GAA) and the Center for Audit Quality (CAQ).
+Melancon is also chairman of eXtensible Business Reporting Language-US (XBRL), a founding member and current board chairman of the Global Accounting Alliance (GAA), and a founding and current board member of the Center for Audit Quality (CAQ).
 He serves on the board of the U.S. Chamber of Commerce's Center for Capital Markets Competitiveness and is a member of the delegation to the International Federation of Accountants (IFAC).
 During 2007-2008, Melancon served on the U.S. Department of the Treasury Advisory Committee on the Auditing Profession.
 He has also testified for the profession before Congress numerous times.

 He has been honored with many awards, including the 2011 National Association Executive of the Year award.
 He presents to profession and business leaders more than 100 times per year.